MaxRapidDev/cgm-assessment/README.md

     * Jest Tests
     * E2E Tests
     * Storybook
+    * Comment tha components
     * API and Entities in Webapp as TypeScript
   * UI
-    * Dirtyprotection for unsaved changes in forms
+    * Dirty-protection for unsaved changes in forms
+    * Hande serverside errors at rest calls

 ## Running the application in dev mode